MrMerrittx702/Palindrome/README.md

 | palindromeChecker("level up") | level up is not a palindrome |

 (b) Write method palindromeChecker.
 Assume that reverseString works as specified, regardless of what you wrote in part (a).
-    You must use reverseString and removeSpaces appropriately to receive full credit.
+   -You must use reverseString and removeSpaces appropriately to receive full credit.
-    Your implementation must conform to the examples in the table.
+   -Your implementation must conform to the examples in the table.